-- “Me Selection” may express itself as hunger, fear, cold, warmth, satiety, anger, etc.
+- Self Selection may express itself as hunger, fear, cold, warmth, satiety, anger, etc.

 - Sexual Selection may express itself as pride, libido, competitiveness, creativity, etc.

 - But the way we feel the Group Selection is interesting.
-The sense of oneness you feel when you stand in front of God, well, that is the Group Selection forces you are feeling.
-When you feel the forces of Group Selection, you have a strong urge to merge and lose the sense of your self into the identify of the group.
+The sense of oneness we feel when you stand in front of God is how the Group Selection feels.
+When we feel the forces of Group Selection, we have a strong urge to merge and lose the sense of one’s self into the identify of the group.

 Emotions of Group Selection are just as seductive, if not more, as the emotions of Me Selection or Sexual Selection.
 Though, we don’t readily recognize it.
 The interplay of the three selection forces determines who we are and how our societies are made.

 Some of our traits are fostered by two or three different selection forces.
-For example, having a broad shoulder and good shoulder muscles in a human male helps him to be a good hunter (Me Selection) and also helps him to find more/better mates (Sexual Selection).
-Being a good hunter, while it caters to Me Selection forces, sharing the spoils with the group also caters to the Group Selection forces.
+For example, having a broad shoulder and good shoulder muscles in a man helps him to be a good hunter (Self Selection).
+It also helps him to find more/better mates (Sexual Selection).
+Being a good hunter, while it caters to Self Selection forces, sharing the spoils with the group also caters to the Group Selection forces.

 Our natural desires and urges are endless and shifting inter-play of the three selection forces that played a part in molding us.
-At any given point in time, your natural feelings are just a pixel on the beautiful color wheel.
-At times, you play on the periphery.
-And at times, you play right at the center.
-But usually, you are somewhere in between.
+At any given point in time, your natural feelings are just a pixel on the color wheel.
+At times, you play near the edges.
+At times, you play right at the center.

 I promise you, it will be nothing less than liberating.